lululxvi/deepxde/README.md

 ## Installation

 DeepXDE requires [TensorFlow](https://www.tensorflow.org/) to be installed.
 Then, you can install DeepXDE itself.
-If you use Python 2, you need to install DeepXDE using `pip`.

 - Install the stable version with `pip`: